jgaskins/geocoder/README.md

 # geocoder

-Allows geocoding and reverse-geocoding using various backends for lookup.
+Allows geocoding and reverse-geocoding using swappable backends for lookup.

 ## Installation